-As it is based on the Islamic lunar calendar, the dates of Ramadan vary from year to year, but it is estimated to fall around 6 June – 5 July in 2016.
+As it is based on the Islamic lunar calendar, the dates of Ramadan vary from year to year, but it is estimated to fall around 5 May – 4 June in 2019.
 The exact day is officially announced when the crescent moon of the ninth month (of the traditional Islamic calendar) rises.
-Ramadan lasts for approximately 30 days, until the next new crescent moon has been sighted – before closing with Eid al-Fitr to break the fast in festive style.
+Ramadan lasts for approximately 30 days, until the next new crescent moon has been sighted – before closing with Eid Al Fitr to break the fast in festive style.

 How do Muslims observe Ramadan?

 The beat of the city slows down, and time is taken to reflect, refresh and grow.
 While different countries celebrate the holy month in different ways, fasting between sunrise and sunset, regular prayer, acts of charity and modesty are encouraged in an atmosphere of giving and empathising with those less fortunate during Ramadan.

 Regardless of your faith, Ramadan can be a special month in Dubai.
 Fasting is not required for non-Muslims.
 However, you are welcome to try fasting for a day and everyone is respectfully asked to be considerate of those who are practising by refraining from eating, drinking and smoking in public areas during daylight hours.
 Non-fasters don’t have to go hungry as for many restaurants, it is business as usual, merely pulling down blinds to shield diners from public view.

 Once the sun sets on a day of fasting, it’s a joyous occasion of eating and socialising.
 One of the best ways to celebrate the auspicious month is the opportunity to join in delicious iftar (after sunset) and suhoor (before sunrise) feasts with friends.